harman28/lightsaber/README.md

 Lightsaber is a simple DNS Redirect service.
 It offers 301/302 redirects for your domains.
 The configuration is kept public on this github repository itself.

+**I'm quite clueless about how this stuff works.
+If you have any questions or need any help setting this up, I strongly suggest you head [upstream](https://lightsaber.captnemo.in).
+Tag me too, so I can learn as well.**

 ## Usage

 To add a DNS record, point your domain via a CNAME entry to `lightsaber.captnemo.in`.